2008 Orange Bowl: Second quarter

 Virginia Tech recovered the post-touchdown kickoff desperately needing to score before halftime.
 Kansas had played strongly on defense throughout the first half, and the game's momentum was firmly behind the Jayhawks, who had capitalized on two Virginia Tech turnovers.
 Sean Glennon completed a three-yard pass to Josh Morgan to begin the drive, but it was running back Branden Ore who did the vast majority of the work during the Hokies' final offensive drive of the first half.
 After Glennon's pass, Ore rushed the ball on six straight plays, picking up 33 yards and two first downs on the way.
 After that, Glennon contributed a five-yard run of his own, which was aided by a 15-yard facemask penalty against Kansas.
 Branden Ore received the ball again, rushing on five consecutive plays, culminating in a one-yard run for a touchdown.
 The score came with just 1:03 left in the half, giving Virginia Tech its first points of the game and narrowing Kansas' lead to 17–7.

 Kansas received Virginia Tech's kickoff, and the Hokies attempted to give themselves another chance at offense by calling timeouts after Kansas rushed the ball.
 The timeouts stopped the clock, but Kansas managed to earn a first down and run out the clock after Tech used its allotted three timeouts.
 Heading into halftime, Kansas still had the lead and the momentum, but a Virginia Tech touchdown had cut the Jayhawks' lead to just 10 points, 17–7.

 Halftime show

 The halftime show of the 2008 Orange Bowl was headlined by American blues rock band ZZ Top, who played their song Sharp Dressed Man.
 The band was a favorite of Kansas quarterback Todd Reesing, who expressed regrets prior to the game that he would not be able to listen to the performance.
 Also featured during the halftime show were a group of high school marching bands, who played Stevie Ray Vaughan's Crossfire while ZZ Top's stage was disassembled.
+The two teams’ bands were supposed to play at the halftime show, but they were in a parade.
 Following the halftime show, the Fox truck broadcasting the game experienced a power outage.
 As Fox crews worked to get the power restored, the second half was delayed by three minutes.